 After the war, the need for therapists declined and the training of new therapists was suspended.
 The physical therapists already on active duty were included in the newly established Women's Medical Specialist Corps (WMSC) in 1947.
 The program was restarted in 1948 at which time the trainees were commissioned as second lieutenants during their schooling.
 The course work was moved to its current location at Fort Sam Houston, TX.
 Male therapists were accepted into the Corps in 1955 and the name of the Corps was changed to the Army Medical Specialist Corps (AMSC).

-In 1971, Baylor University and the Army joined together to establish an entry-level Master's degree program.
-Curriculum changes reflect the evolving role of our profession in the military.
+In 1971, Baylor University and the Army partnered to establish and conduct an entry-level Master's degree program.
+Curriculum changes reflected the growing role of our profession in the military.
 Prior to the early 1970s, physical therapists worked in a prescriptive environment during peace time.
 Then, once again, a major change occurred.
-After the Vietnam conflict, the Army had too few orthopedic surgeons to manage huge troop populations with neuromusculoskeletal problems.
+After the Vietnam conflict, the Army had too few orthopedic surgeons to manage large numbers of soldiers with neuromusculoskeletal injuries--both battle and non-battle related.
 Based on our performance record, and on the way we had met the expanded scope of practice required in Korea and Vietnam, physical therapists were identified as "physician extenders," credentialed to evaluate and treat neuromusculoskeletal patients without physician referral.
 Army physical therapists have been functioning in a direct access setting since that time.
-The U.S. Army-Baylor University Doctoral Program in Physical Therapy is tasked, therefore, to prepare the student for entry-level competence in all traditional physical therapy skills as well as to emphasize those skills needed as part of the neuromusculoskeletal evaluation process.
-Students are commissioned in the Army Medical Specialist Corps, Navy Medical Service Corps , the Air Force Biomedical Sciences Corps, or the Public Health Service usually at the rank of second lieutenant or ensign and receive the D.P.T. degree upon successful completion of the Baylor University curriculum.
+The US Army-Baylor University Doctoral Program in Physical Therapy is tasked, therefore, to prepare the student for entry-level competence in all traditional physical therapy skills as well as to emphasize those skills needed as part of the neuromusculoskeletal evaluation process within the military health care system.
+Students are commissioned in the Army Medical Specialist Corps, Navy Medical Service Corps, the Air Force Biomedical Sciences Corps usually at the rank of second lieutenant or ensign and receive the DPT degree upon successful completion of the Baylor University curriculum.

-The program was most recently accredited in 2007 for eight years by the Commission on Accreditation for Physical Therapy Education (CAPTE).
 In July 2002, the program was approved by Baylor University to transition to granting a Doctor of Physical Therapy (DPT) degree and CAPTE subsequently granted approval for the change.
 The first Doctor of Physical Therapy class began the program in December 2003 and graduated in April 2006.
-The program is scheduled for re-accreditation in Spring 2012.
+The program was accredited in 2007 for eight years by the Commission on Accreditation for Physical Therapy Education (CAPTE).
+The program is scheduled for re-accreditation in 2017.